What Are The Stages of Melanoma?

 Stage I Melanoma (localized tumor)

-Stage I melanoma is defined as a melanoma that is up to 2mm thick.
-A Stage I melanoma may or may not have ulceration.
+In Stage I melanoma, there are cancer cells in both the epidermis and dermis.
+A Stage I melanoma is up to 2mm thick (Breslow thickness) and may or may not have ulceration.
 There is no evidence the cancer has spread to lymph nodes or distant sites (metastasis).
-There are two subclasses of Stage I Melanoma: 1A, 1B.Learn more about Stage ITreatment Options for Stage I
+There are two subgroups of Stage I melanoma: IA and IB.
+Read more

 Stage II Melanoma (localized tumor)

 Stage II melanoma is defined by tumor thickness and ulceration.
 There are cancer cells in both the epidermis and dermis.
 There is no evidence the cancer has spread to the lymph nodes or distant sites (metastasis).
 There are three subgroups of Stage II: IIA, IIB, IIC.
 Read more